ladybug-tools/spider-covid-19-viz-3d/README.md

 ### Generally / Short term

+#### Places

+* Other large jurisdictions: Brazil, India, Indonesia, Russia

+#### Indicator Bars

+* Replay all stats individually - see last five days of just new cases
+* Code in its own module
+* Show some item of interest at the top of each indicator bar
+	* As in all classical columns have a capital
+	* Country or state flag?
+	* Placards over each bar showing country - 2 letter identifier -  & # cases?
+	* Ends on Red bars
+	* Days since last new case indicated as color or opacity

+#### Pop-ups

 * 2020-04-18 ~ Theo ~  Pop-ups remember size and position between calls
-* 2020-04-18 ~ Theo ~  Sky Box: add messages on the fly
 * 2020-04-15 ~ Theo ~  Ability to add more buttons and links to pop-up

+#### Background

 * 2020-04-15 ~ Theo ~  Background as a gradient
 * 2020-04-15 ~ Theo ~  Sky box as Three.js text
+* 2020-04-18 ~ Theo ~  Sky Box: add messages on the fly
-* 2020-04-14 ~ Theo ~  Notes and settings in their own modules
+* 2020-04-14 ~ Theo ~  Settings in their own modules

+#### Sessions

 * 2020-04-06 ~ Theo ~ Current settings save in local storage
 	* Globe rotates to the lat/lon onload as set and saved in localStorage
 	* Multiple locations & zoom levels
 	* Scaled or linear heights
-* 2020-04-06 ~ Theo ~ Select scale linear or scale logarithmically

 * Location hash goes to place and set language and other aspects

-* Days since last new case indicated as color or opacity
+#### "Expressions of Hope"

+* Translations with workflow for producing translations
+* Twitter API
+* Add to telephone messages
+	* Random messages
+	* In browser language
+* Notes to pop-up
+* Add "expressions of hope" such as positive tweets - in language?

 ### Medium Term

-* Translations with workflow for producing translations
-* Better geoJson parser JavaScript function

 Vision of the future

 * New organization?
+* Better geoJson parser JavaScript function
 * Separate timeline pages
 * web pages for counties/provinces
 * Add sound/music?
 During mouseover and at mouse click or data update
 * Refresh data every few minutes
-* Add "expressions of hope" such as positive tweets - in language?

 * Sun path?
 Mountains?
 Flamingos and dolphins?
+* Rebuild oSome globe
 * Themes?
 Mid-century modern, Burner, pixelated
 * Rotation + zoom - 3D Lissajous path
-* Show some item of interest at the top of each indicator
-	* As in all classical columns have a capital
-	* Country or state flag?
-	* Placards over each bar showing country & cases?

 * Community transmission vs traveller transmission
 	* Data in WHO PDF file hard to parse
 * a growing percentage affected per day of each country's population rather than cases detected if we're separating it out by country.